cmu-cloud-lab/cmu-cloud-lab.github.io/pages/mydoc/mydoc_contributing_documentation_guide.md

 ## Highlight Options
-You can add different highlights to draw attention to different types of significant notes.
+You can add different highlights to draw attention to specific content.

 {% include note.html content="This is a note." %}